podinate/podinate/lib/api_client/docs/ProjectApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiProjectIdPatchRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiProjectIdPutRequest struct via the builder pattern

 Name | Type | Description  | Notes